 Some lenders appeal to buyers with ads promising no closing costs on a home loan, but they aren't revealing the full picture.
 Costs associated with the loan transaction will be collected, whether in a lump sum at closing or over the life of the loan in the form of a higher interest rate.

 Just what are those costs?
 There are three basic categories:

 - Third-party fees for things such as appraisals, property title and credit report.

 - Government fees for taxes, recording charges and more, which vary by state.

-Your lender will provide a good-faith estimate that includes every potential fee you may expect to pay.
+Your lender will provide and review a Loan Estimate that includes every potential fee you may expect to pay.

 When to lock in the rate

-A rate lock is a lender's guarantee to a prospective home buyer on a certain interest rate and price for a specific period of time, usually 30, 45 or 60 days.
+A rate lock is a lender's guarantee to a prospective borrower on a certain interest rate and price for a specific period of time, usually 30, 45 or 60 days.
 Once you lock in an interest rate, it will not change, no matter what fluctuations occur in the marketplace.

 Interest rates fluctuate everyday based on market conditions.
 The shorter the duration of the rate lock guarantee, the better pricing you will receive.
 However, it is important to lock in your interest rate to coincide with your scheduled closing time frame.
 Your interest rate is also influenced by the type of mortgage you choose, your credit score, the down payment, and several other factors.

 Just when is the right time to lock in the rate?
 There are several considerations, but perhaps the most important thing is that you work with a mortgage loan officer who will help you decide based on your own unique situation.
 When choosing a lender, be sure to find one who shares your values and will help you see behind the curtain.
 Rates and costs are important, but guidance with your best interest in mind is the most critical aspect to your long-term home loan financing success.